Join the cast of the 2018 Bristol Renaissance Faire!

 Variety Artists ~ Jugglers, magicians, sword-swallowers, etc., to play the streets and/or the stages of the Faire.
 This area includes both volunteer and paid performance opportunities.
 Variety Artists should prepare a demonstration of their skills, preferably with patter, up to two minutes in length.
 In addition, variety performers may be asked to participate in group improvisation exercises.
 Troupes or performers with an established act may also audition via DVD.
 Please forward promotional materials to the Faire.

-The Guildes at BRF focus on entertaining our patrons through a theatrical re-creation of the history of Renaissance England.
+The Guilds at BRF focus on entertaining our patrons through a theatrical re-creation of the history of Renaissance England.

-Guilde of St. George ~ (The Court of Queen Elizabeth) In portraying the Court of Queen Elizabeth Tudor, the Guilde of St. George seeks to bring you into the Elizabethan Renaissance, a time of great splendor, royal intrigue and a greater appreciation of the arts.
+The Bristol Court ~ (The Court of Queen Elizabeth) In portraying the Court of Queen Elizabeth Tudor, the Bristol Court seeks to bring you into the Elizabethan Renaissance, a time of great splendor, royal intrigue and a greater appreciation of the arts.
 Many of the persons portrayed lived and left their mark during the reign of Queen Elizabeth – as her Privy Councillors, Maids of Honor, high-ranking peers and household.
-Some held positions of high influence; others were barely noticed by Her Grace.
-Nevertheless, each makes a significant contribution to the Court.

 (Photo: Jessica Harrison)